 At about $400 or maybe much less depending on where you buy it, the Nokia 7 Plus offers an experience that is usually associated with devices valued at twice this amount.
 Whether it’s the build quality, snappy performance thanks to the capable Snapdragon 660 processor and clean Android OS, or even the trending 18:9 display design, the Nokia 7 Plus has them.

-Be it that you want a device that will get you straight into the ongoing Android P beta program without spending what Google wants you to spend to get any of the Pixel phones, a device that will last more than a day on a single charge or one that takes good enough photos for sharing on Instagram and other platforms, the Nokia 7 Plus has plenty of answers for you.
+Be it that you want a device that will get you timely software updates without spending the kind of money Google wants you to splash on the Pixel phones, a device that will last more than a day on a single charge or one that takes good enough photos for sharing on Instagram and other platforms, the Nokia 7 Plus has plenty of answers for you.

 In short, let’s just say the Nokia 7 Plus is the jack of all trades and you can’t go wrong with it.